Parent comparing baby tracker apps on their phone

 Our verdict in one sentence: A budget-friendly Huckleberry alternative for parents focused solely on sleep.

 Our take: A decent Huckleberry alternative if sleep is your only concern and you want to save money.
 But it only covers one dimension of baby care.
 For less than the annual cost, Pebbi Premium (£19.99/year) gives you sleep predictions alongside coordination, offline mode, and better privacy.
+For a head-to-head on price and depth, read Napper vs Huckleberry.

 9. Wonder Weeks - Best for Developmental Leaps